MikeYuanMY/teamMemberApp/README.md

 - Provide ability to remove Team Member from Team
 - Provide functionality to view other user profile
 - Implement Ownership of the team
-- Implement SimpleSchema and AutoForm
+- Adopt SimpleSchema and AutoForm for better validation
 - Fixing the icon rendering issue on Teams page